Before I begin, I am giving all of you a homework assignment.

 We fell in love with the principal character, Dick.
 Yes, we fell in love with Dick (insert immature snickering), and I think you will fall in love with Dick too.
 I was crying like a baby at the end of this documentary.

 When I began my journey as a Minimalist over four years ago, I didn’t even plan on becoming one.
 We saw a documentary on Netflix one night and thought it would interesting to watch.

-*I have to say that the rest of my family wasn’t too happy at first about it.
-I mean, they didn’t go kicking and screaming but they also didn’t go, YES!
+*I have to admit that the rest of my family wasn’t thrilled at first.
+I mean, they didn’t leave kicking and screaming, but they also didn’t say, YES!
 LET’S GET RID OF A LOT OF THINGS!
 AND GOING FORWARD, NOT BUY A LOT OF THINGS!
-AND GO OFF INTO THE SUNSET AND LIVE IN A COMPLETELY EMPTY HOUSE!
+AND GO OFF INTO THE SUNSET TO LIVE IN A COMPLETELY EMPTY HOUSE!

-But now that we have been living this way for several years, they are seeing the result and appreciate it for how it makes us feel while living inside of this home.
+But now that we’ve been living this way for a few years, they can see the result and appreciate it for how it makes us feel while living inside of this house.

-I think Mike finally got it when this past summer we went to IKEA for the first time in years, to pick up something for Ella’s room and we walked out of the store with only four items and spent less than $40.
+I think Mike really got it when this past summer we went to IKEA for the first time in years this summer to pick up something for Ella’s room and walked out with only four items and spent less than $40.

-I’ve written about this lifestyle before and won’t bore you with the minutiae but thought I would share what minimalism isn’t because I have gotten some questions and I think many people think it’s essentially living with absolutely nothing.
+I’ve written about this lifestyle previously, so I won’t bore you with the details, but I thought I’d highlight what minimalism isn’t because I’ve received some questions about it, and I believe many people think it’s means living with nothing.